 For Antonio Chavez, Treasury Information Analyst at The Biltmore Group, the process previously took hours.
 Now it just takes minutes.

-“Since all the data from the bank portal is flowing to Trovata, creating a report with the software, especially for us takes minutes instead of hours.
-As long as you have the proper tags in your transactions, then creating a forecast or creating a report won’t take time, or won’t take a long time.”
+“Since all the data from the bank portal is flowing to Trovata, creating a report with the software takes minutes instead of hours.
+As long as you have the proper tags in your transactions, then creating a forecast or creating a report won’t take a long time.”

 – Antonio Chavez, Treasury Information Analyst at the Biltmore Company